boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 <script src="/static/an-informal-survey/jquery.dataTables.min.js"></script>
 <script src="/static/an-informal-survey/table.js"></script>

-The tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) (which is now modified and maintained by many other excellent people) counts lines of code, comments and make a complexity estimate for files inside a code repository.
+The command line tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) (which is now modified and maintained by many other excellent people) counts lines of code, comments and makes a complexity estimate for files inside a directory.
 The latter is something you need a good sample size to make good use of.
-It tries to count branch statements in code but what does that actually mean for most languages?
-Otherwise "This file has complexity 10" is not very useful.
-So I thought I would try running it at all the source code I could get my hands on.
+The way it works is that it counts branch statements in code.
+However what does that actually mean?
+For example "This file has a complexity of 10" is not very useful without some context.
+To solve this issue I thought I would try to run scc at all the source code I could get my hands on.
 This would also allow me to see if there are any edge cases I didn't consider in the tool itself.
 A brute force Q/A trial by fire.
-I think its safe to say that `scc` is a fairly reliable tool at this point.

-However if I am going to run it over all that code which is going to be expensive computationally I may as well try to get some interesting numbers out of it.
+However if I am going to run it over all that code, which is going to be computationally expensive I may as well try to get some use out of it.
 As such I decided to record everything as I went and see if I could get something interesting in the end, hence this post.

 In short I downloaded and processed a lot of code using `scc`.
 The raw numbers include,